Markov limits of steady states of the KPZ equation on an interval: Asymptotic results

 \section{Asymptotic results}

-We first describe the limits derived in \cite{barraquand2021steady} for process $X$ and then in Section \ref{Sec:Lims} we discuss the corresponding limits for Markov process $Y$.
+We first describe the limits derived in \cite{barraquand2022steady} for process $X$ and then in Section \ref{Sec:Lims} we discuss the corresponding limits for Markov process $Y$.
+In view of Theorem \ref{Thm:Y2K}, limits for process $Y$ give the corresponding limits for process $X$, but we shall see that the converse sometimes fails.

 To indicate how Barraquand and Le Doussal scale the parameters for their limits, we need to write them explicitly, so in Section \ref{sec:descr} we shall write $\left(X\topp{\A,\C}_t\right)_{t\in[0,\tau]}$ for the stochastic process with density \eqref{eq:Bar-LeD}.

-\subsection{Description of limits in \cite{barraquand2021steady}}
+\subsection{Description of limits in \cite{barraquand2022steady}}